 ARTIST SIGNATURE LEGIBILITY

 The signature that many people use for signing legal documents or cheque’s is often quite illegible.
 It often becomes a calligraphic or derivative version of actual letters.
 It’s part of the reason most forms will ask you to print your name as well as sign.
 While this may be great for trying to create a unique mark that no one can easily copy for security reasons, It’s not the best for signing your art.

 If a piece of your artwork either got resold or passed down through a family where the official paperwork got lost from the piece, it might be hard to identify who created it just based on the signature.
-If you were fortunate enough to have reached a certain amount of fame during your career maybe this might not be an issue, but for the majority of working artists that won’t always be the case.
+If you were fortunate enough to have attained a certain amount of fame during your career, maybe this might not be an issue.
+For the majority of working artists though, that won’t always be the case.
 An illegible signature leaves a lot of room for misidentification.